viamrobotics/docs/docs/mobility/slam/cartographer/_index.md

    {{< alert title="Tip" color="tip" >}}
    Be aware that data is not only captured when a slam session is running.
-   [Data Capture](/data/capture/) continuously monitors and captures your robot's sensor data while the robot is running.
+   [Data Capture](/data/capture/) continuously monitors and captures your machine's sensor data while the robot is running.
    To avoid incurring charges while not in use, [turn off data capture for your sensors](/data/capture/).
    {{< /alert >}}